Hreflang and International SEO

 For new builds, default to subdirectories.
 Use ccTLDs only when there’s a strong business case (legal requirements, distinct local brand presence, dedicated local infrastructure).

-- Generic TLDs (.com) without explicit geo-targeting are treated as global.
+- Generic TLDs (.com) without regional signals are treated as global.

 Common hreflang problems